 Write Up:

-MoDOT had 71 backing incidents in the first three quarters of 2024 resulting in an 11% increase from the same time period in 2023.
+MoDOT had 30 backing incidents in the first quarter 2025 resulting in an 87.50% increase as compared to first quarter of 2024.
 Vehicle backing incidents can potentially lead to property damage and employee injuries or death.
 Improvement strategies include proper planning, parking vehicles to avoid future backing, using an employee spotter and conducting a thorough circle check of the area before entering the vehicle.
 Incorporating Geotab devices in all snow vehicles to assist with data collection is an improvement strategy as well.

-There were 66 incidents from slips, trips and falls reported in the first three quarters of 2024, which is a 20% increase from the same reporting period in 2023.
-Improvement strategies include being aware of surroundings, keeping work areas organized, identifying unforeseen job hazards and wearing the proper Personal Protective Equipment for appropriate conditions.
+There were 29 incidents of slips, trips and falls reported in the first quarter of 2025, which is a 6.45% decrease as compared to the same time in 2024.
+Improvement strategies include being aware of surroundings, keeping work areas organized, identifying unforeseen job hazards and wearing proper Personal Protective Equipment.

-During the first three quarters of 2024, there were 136 reported incidents of employee sprains and strains.
-This number represents a 20% increase from the same reporting period in 2023.
-The majority of change can be attributed to a new, more accurate data reporting system to gather data.
+During the first quarter of 2025, there were 39 reported incidents of employee sprains and strains.
+This number represents an 22% decrease as compared to first quarter of 2024.
+A new, more accurate reporting system is now used to gather data.
 The newer system gathers improvement strategies included in the implementation of a statewide stretch and flex program.
-They include asking an employee for assistance when lifting heavy objects and using proper lifting techniques taught during the employee Gear Up training.
+The strategies include, asking an employee for assistance when lifting heavy objects and using proper lifting techniques taught during employee Gear Up training.

 Purpose of the Measure: